 Each species has its niche in its native ecosystem; from the smallest microorganism to larger predator species, each plays an important role in the ecological chain.
 This uniqueness from species to species makes characterization an essential component...

-Managers of multi-use fisheries face the complex challenge of managing angler and biodiversity needs in addition to ensuring the water resource is protected.
+Managers of multi-use fisheries face the complex challenge of managing anglers and biodiversity needs in addition to ensuring that fishery resources are protected.
 One strategy that resource management departments have implemented in saltwater fisheries is the establishment...

 Fishery managers across the world are all too familiar with the challenge of balancing the various demands of a multi-use fishery resource.
 As a result, a 2022 study published in Reviews in Fish Biology and Fisheries proposes...